Chapter One – A Road to Nowhere ©2020 Bradleigh Munk –

 I didn’t have the heart to tell him that I had stopped the pills over a week ago, and I didn’t intend to go back on them.
 I wanted to feel emotions again, and the pills were making a zombie out of me.
 As I continued to watch the action outside his window, I thought to myself, It just pisses me off that I have to take a pill, just to fit into this society.
 To say that I struggle with mental issues would be an understatement; however, if you think about it, who doesn’t?
 We all seem to have problems trying to keep up with the ever-changing tide of social conflict.
 This story really begins too many years from the start of my career and several more before I could retire, and the current crisis of the mind started shortly after moving from a place that, for me, provided a safe and happy existence.
 This was a time when I had the fortune to find myself living in the Pacific Northwest.
 At first, this was just another stressful existence—the moodiness and rain that consumed the winters and the summers that felt like I was living under a forty-watt bulb, dim and never bright.

-After several attempts at employment, I finally had the luck to be hired into a company that changed my life forever.
+After several attempts at employment, I finally had the luck to be hired by a company that changed my life forever.
 To be correct, it wasn’t the company so much as it was the people working there.
 My heroes consisted of my boss and two buddies, who worked in the warehouse (and of course, I could never forget the owner’s brother).
 Most days were busy, and we kept the corporate machine running; other times, I just wanted to be in their presence, to experience a peace of mind not easily found.
-If any one of them came into the room, they wouldn’t have to say or do anything.
+If any one of them came into a room, they wouldn’t have to say or do anything.
 I just felt an unmatched contentment, something I had never experienced before.
 This was a huge leap, and for the first time in my life, I felt safe and connected to my inner spirit energy.

 Six years passed; not one moment did I take for granted.
 I was able to see the greatness as it was happening and recognize the moment when it appeared.
 All good things must come to an end, however, and this was no exception; my world was soon turned on its side.
 Unfortunate events forced their way into my cozy existence, and I soon found myself heading south and land just outside the Los Angeles area, where temperatures can reach the “egg-frying degree” of 120 or more.
 Pulled from my family of positive light, my grief heavy and unresolved, a good friend in Calgary said, “It’s not necessarily the separation from your friends.
 It’s also a separation from your connection to the divine.”
 How often, in life, can one say that they had such a depth and quality of connection?
 The next few years didn’t provide any escape from the pain and anguish running rampant throughout my mind.
 Within weeks of arriving on death’s door or, as I like to call it, the Valley of the Dead, I discovered a marvelous thing: numbness.
 I never knew what relief drinking a “very large glass of burgundy wine” could provide.

 One night, we were dining at a local Italian restaurant that boasted “the biggest glass of wine in the valley”; arrive before five, and it would only cost you three dollars.
 I was hooked.
 Leaving the restaurant; my mind was a blur, and it felt great.
 This was just the beginning.
-Soon, I found the relief within a wonderful drink called microbrews; three bottles, and I was under the table.
+Soon, I found relief within a wonderful drink called microbrews; three bottles, and I was under the table.
 Moving through the days, it felt like slogging through heavy mud; with my pain deep and never ending, numbness seemed the only cure.
 Eventually, my evenings were spent, first, applying the numb and, second, sitting in bed, watching YouTube videos until crying and tears would start to flow without abandon.
 This was not crying like, say, an old Italian grandmother at a funeral.
 No, it was just tears streaming down and running out as soon as the cycle had been completed.

 Last week, during an interview with the local news reporter, the question of suicide came up.
 She asked, “What has kept you from just taking your own life?”